UAE well placed to push oil and gas sector to decarbonise at Cop28, US think tank says

 Dr Al Jaber, who is managing director and group chief executive of Adnoc, is more likely to influence other oil firms than most other Cop presidents the think tank said on Tuesday.

-“Dr Sultan is in a much better position to have the conversations with leaders of national oil companies that are necessary,” Jonathan Banks, CATF's global director for methane, said.
+“Dr Sultan is in a much better position to have the conversations with leaders of national oil companies that are necessary,” said Jonathan Banks, CATF's global director for methane.

 “Everybody should be graded on the results, not on what company they come from.”

-“We believe that the UAE is the perfect place to hold Cop because how we deal with the fossil fuel transition is of supreme importance to the climate,” Armond Cohen, the CATF's executive director, said.
+“We believe that the UAE is the perfect place to hold Cop because how we deal with the fossil fuel transition is of supreme importance to the climate,” said Armond Cohen, the CATF's executive director.

 “We could take the view that fossil fuels should be abated overnight.
 We don't think that's going to happen, which is why the CATF focuses so much on dealing with the emissions from fossil fuels.”